pmichali/lazyjack/README.md

 ```
 token-cert-hash: "a456...f69"
 ```
+**NOTE:** When the `down` command is run on the master node, KubeAdm will clear out the contents of /etc/kubernetes/pki/.
+The ca.key and ca.crt files must be copied back into this area, before doing `up` again.

 ### Topology (topology)
 This is where you specify each of the systems to be provisioned.
 Each entry is referred